Personal Finance

 Limitation 3 - Policy wording and exclusions.
 IF a loss involves mold, flood, earthquake, or pre-existing condition, THEN many standard policies exclude coverage BECAUSE underwriters carve out high-frequency or catastrophic exposures.
 This lesson does not substitute for reading policy declarations and endorsements.

 Limitation 4 - Employer and tax interactions.
-IF health insurance is through an employer with a premium subsidy or HSA contributions, THEN the private-market comparison changes BECAUSE employer contributions and pre-tax treatment create effective price differences often in the 1,000to1,000 to 5,000 per year range.
+IF health insurance is through an employer with a premium subsidy or HSA contributions, THEN the private-market comparison changes BECAUSE employer contributions and pre-tax treatment create effective price differences often in the $1,000 to $5,000 per year range.
 The framework here treats cash flows but not payroll tax treatment unless explicitly adjusted.

 Limitation 5 - Legal and jurisdictional differences.
 IF liability laws in your state allow broader asset seizure or punitive damages, THEN the liability exposure numbers need local legal advice BECAUSE civil damages and collection rules vary widely.